apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 .. figure:: images/cache-directory-structure.png
    :align: center

-Each entry stores the cache ID as the key, along with an offset in to the stripe and a size.
+Each entry stores the cache ID as the key, along with an offset in the stripe and a size.
 The size stored in the directory entry is an :ref:`approximate size <dir-size>` which is at least as big as the actual data.
-Exact size data is stored in the fragment on disk.
+Exact size data is stored in the fragment header on disk.

 .. note::